ionextdebug/NOSTR-COMMUNITY-STANDARD/README.md

-The NOSTR Community Standard is a standard created for community, with MIT license, to introduce a more formal and dynamic way to transform the NIPs in a set of human-readable and software developer set of rules.
+The NOSTR Community Standard is a standard created for community, with MIT license, to introduce a more formal and dynamic way to transform the NIPs in a set of human-readable and software developer friendly set of rules.

 You can contribute adding clauses, warnings, and guides.